bioimagesuiteweb/bisweb/doc/DesktopAppsWithElectron.md

             electronopts.filters = electronopts.filters ||
                 [{ name: 'All Files', extensions: ['*'] }];

-If we are loading images, we can simply specify our filter as the string "NII" and this function takes care of this very common scenario:
+The filters has a shortcut hardcoded for loading images — '`NII`' will produce two filters that specify either NIFTI Images or any file.

             if (electronopts.filters === "NII")
                 electronopts.filters = [
-                    { name: 'NIFTI Images', extensions: ['nii.gz', 'nii'] },
+                    { name: 'NIFTI Images', extensions: [ 'nii.gz', 'nii' ] },
-                    { name: 'All Files', extensions: ['*'] },
+                    { name: 'All Files', extensions: [ '*' ] },
                 ];

 Select which electron dialog to invoke (load or save)